TMJUSTNOW/GettingAndCleaningData/README.md

 # Getting and cleaning data: peer assesment

-This file provides information primarily on the `run_analysis.R` script, which is a part of the Project Course submission on Getting and Cleaning Data from the DataScience Specialization on Coursera.
+This file provides information about the `run_analysis.R` script, which is a part of the Project Course submission on Getting and Cleaning Data from the DataScience Specialization on Coursera.

+## The assignment

+>You should create one R script called run_analysis.R that does the following.
+  1. Merges the training and the test sets to create one data set.
+  2. Extracts only the measurements on the mean and standard deviation for each measurement.
+  3. Uses descriptive activity names to name the activities in the data set
+  4. Appropriately labels the data set with descriptive variable names.
+  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Project